Generic Name: codeine

 - Where can I get more information?

-Codeine is used to treat mild to moderately severe pain.
+Codeine is an opioid medication used to treat mild to moderately severe pain.

 Codeine may also be used for purposes not listed in this medication guide.